On the density of systems of non-linear spatially homogeneous SPDEs: Introduction

 where $\Gamma$ denotes the fundamental solution of the deterministic equation $Lu=0$.

 Recall that when $\Gamma(t,x)$ is a real valued function, the stochastic integral appearing in (\ref{equa2}) is the classical Walsh stochastic integral (see \cite{Walsh:86}).
 However, when $\Gamma$ is measure, Dalang \cite{Dalang:99} extended Walsh's stochastic integral using techniques of Fourier analysis, and covered, for instance, the case of the wave equation in dimension three.
-D.Nualart and Quer-Sardanyons \cite{Nualart:07} extend Walsh's stochastic integral using techniques of stochastic integration with respect to a cylindrical Wiener process (see \cite{Daprato:92}), in order to cover the case of measure-valued integrands.
-This theory will be recalled in Section 2, in our $k$-dimensional setting.
-This extension turns out to be equivalent to Dalang's integral when the integrands are of the form $G:=\Gamma(t-\cdot, x -\ast) Z(\cdot,\ast)$, for certain stochastic processes $Z$ (see Section 2).
-12pt We now introduce some hypothesis on $\Gamma$, and on the coefficients of equation (\ref{equa2}), that wil be needed along this paper. \begin{itemize} \item[{\bf (H1)}] For all $t>0$, $\Gamma$ is a nonnegative distribution with rapid decrease, such that
+D.Nualart and Quer-Sardanyons \cite{Nualart:07} extend Walsh's stochastic integral using techniques of stochastic integration with respect to a cylindrical Wiener process (see \cite{Daprato:92}), in order to cover some classes of measure-valued integrands.

+In this paper, we are interested in studying the existence, smoothness and strict positivity of the density of the solution to the system of SPDEs (\ref{equa1}), on the set where $\{\sigma_1,...,\sigma_q\}$ span $\R^k$.
+The case of a single equation has largely been studied in the literature, so our aim is to give a survey of the known results and explain how they extend to the case of a system of equations.

+One of the motivations of the results of this article, is to develop in a further work potential theory for solutions of systems of the type (\ref{equa1}) (see \cite{Dalang:09b}).
+For the moment potential theory for systems of non-linear SPDEs has been studied by Dalang and E.Nualart in \cite{Dalang:04} for the wave equation, and by Dalang, Khoshnevisan and E.Nualart in \cite{Dalang:08} and \cite{Dalang:09}, for the heat equation, all driven by space-time white noise.
+That is, taking in equation (\ref{equa1}), $d=1$, $f$ the Dirac delta function and $L$ the fundamental solution of the deterministic wave or heat equation.
+In all these works, the existence, smoothness, and strict positivity of the density of the solution to the system of SPDEs is required.